Diaconis-Ylvisaker prior penalized likelihood for $p/n \to \kappa \in (0,1)$ logistic regression: Asymptotic behaviour of the MDYPL estimator

 Note that, the existence of a solution $(\mus,\bs,\sigmas)$ to \eqref{eq:state_evol} is required because the underlying AMP recursion is specifically designed such that a fixed point corresponds to a maximum of $\ell(\bbeta; \by^{*}, \bX)$; see Section~\ref{subsub:gen_AMP} of the Supplementary Material document.
-Obtaining theoretical guarantees about the existence of a solution $(\mus,\bs,\sigmas)$ for arbitrary configurations of $(\kappa,\gamma)$ is far from trivial.
-That assumption is often verified numerically for specific settings of interest (see, for example, the supplementary material of \citealp[Section~H.4.4]{sur+candes:2019} or \citealp[Remark~2]{salehi+et+al:2019}).
-Recently, existence of stationary points to state evolution equations has been proven in \citet{montanari+etal:2023, liang+sur:2022, li+sur:2024, bellec+loriyama:2024} in settings that are similar in spirit to ours.
+That assumption can be verified numerically (see, for example, the supplementary material of \citealp[Section~H.4.4]{sur+candes:2019} or \citealp[Remark~2]{salehi+et+al:2019}), but proofs of the existence of stationary points to state evolution equations have started appearing in recent works, such as \citet{montanari+etal:2023}, \citet{li+sur:2024}, and \citet{bellec+loriyama:2024}, and in settings that are similar in spirit to ours.
 We expect the techniques used therein to be useful in establishing the existence of a solution to \eqref{eq:state_evol}.
-However, as we are able to obtain a numerical solution $(\mus,\bs,\sigmas)$ for the wide range of $(\alpha, \kappa,\gamma)$ settings that we have considered in the extensive simulation experiments in the current work, we defer these developments to future work.
-The additional assumption that $\bb{J}(\mus,\bs,\sigmas)$ is nonsingular arises from the smoothing argument that is necessary to formally transfer the asymptotic results from the AMP literature to MDYPL estimation.
-In particular, the limiting step at which we let our smooth approximation converge to the AMP recursion of interest, requires some well-behavedness of the corresponding system of equations so that its solution converges to $(\mus,\bs,\sigmas)$.
+However, as we are able to obtain a numerical solution $(\mus,\bs,\sigmas)$ for the wide range of $(\alpha, \kappa,\gamma)$ settings that we have considered in our extensive numerical studies, we defer these developments to future work.
+The additional assumption that $\bb{J}(\mus,\bs,\sigmas)$ is nonsingular arises from the smoothing argument that is necessary to formally transfer asymptotic results from the AMP literature to MDYPL.
+In particular, the limiting step at which we let our smooth approximation converge to the AMP recursion of interest requires some well-behavedness of the corresponding system of equations so that its solution converges to $(\mus,\bs,\sigmas)$.
 We guarantee that this is the case by requiring the nonsingularity of $\bb{J}(\mus,\bs,\sigmas)$ and using the Implicit Function Theorem.
-The assumption of nonsingularity of $\bb{J}(\mus,\bs,\sigmas)$ is not present in \citet{sur+candes:2019}, as the smoothing approximation step through (\ref{eq:response_approximation}) is missing in their analysis.
-Furthermore, the almost sure boundedness of the squared $\ell_2$-norm of $\betady/ \sqrt{n}$ is required to asymptotically link the MDYPL estimator with the iterates of an AMP recursion whose exact asymptotic distribution is known.
-Theorem~\ref{thm:boundedness_betady} gives sufficient conditions under which such boundedness holds almost surely. \begin{theorem} In the setting of Theorem~\ref{thm:aggregate_asymptotics}, and if $(\kappa,\gamma)$ are such that the ML estimate exists with probability approaching one, then almost surely
+The assumption of nonsingularity of $\bb{J}(\mus,\bs,\sigmas)$ is not present in \citet{sur+candes:2019}, because the smoothing approximation step has been missing in their analysis.